top of page

 Decompression Illness

-Field term for both as first aid is the same for both decompression sickness and lung over-expansion injuries.
+The field term for both as first aid is the same for both decompression sickness and lung over-expansion injuries.

-Lung Overexpansion occurs within a few minutes
+Lung Overexpansion occurs immediately and up to within a few minutes.

 1ST Aid is the same for both DCS and Lung Overexpansion Injury, hence a blanket term of DECOMPRESSION ILLNESS is used for both.

-1. Treat all DCI as serious, even pain only DCS.
+1. Treat all DCI as serious, even pain-only DCS.

 a.
 Lowers alveolar nitrogen to accelerate elimination from tissues